inasafe/inasafe-doc/docs/source/training/qgis/Chapter-08-Using_InaSAFE.rst

 8.4.3 Using boundary as aggregation layer ..........................................

-We can let InaSAFE to give impact result to us according whole area or divide it by administration boundary.
-It mean that the InaSAFE will provide impact analyst result into each administration area that we provide.
-This method will help us to know more specific result for each area, so we can know how many people that might be affected and how many logistic we should prepare for each administration area.
+We can use InaSAFE to give impact result according to the whole area or divide it by administrative boundary.
+InaSAFE will provide impact analyst result for each administration area that we provide.
+This method will help us to know the result specifically for each area, so we are able to know how many people that might be affected and how many logistic we should prepare for each administration area.
 To do this, we need to define aggregation layer first using :guilabel:`Keyword Creation Wizard`.

 1. Click :guilabel:`Add Vector Layer` button and add :file:`Jakarta_District_Boundary_WGS84.shp`.

-2. Select the :file:`district_osm_jakarta.shp` layer in the Layers panel, and click on the :guilabel:`Keywords Creation Wizard` button.
+2. Select the :file:`Jakarta District.shp` layer in the Layers panel, and click on the :guilabel:`Keywords Creation Wizard` button.

 3. In the *Keywords Creation Wizard* window choose aggregation as category layer.

-4. After that, you can follow the existing instructions step by step and change several keyword fields.
-The last step, you can give the Title with :kbd:`District Jakarta`.

 .. image:: /static/training/qgis/8_021.*
    :align: center

+4. Select the attribute in the layer that has the name of the aggregation areas.
+   Then click :guilabel:`Next`.

+5. Choose the field in the layer that represents specified concept of field or/and set default value if there is no value and then click :guilabel:`Next`.

+6. The next step is optional.
+We can write a short comment about the source of the data.
+Then click :guilabel:`Next`.

+7. We can fill the :guilabel:`Title` with :kbd:`District Jakarta` and then click :guilabel:`Next`.

+8. Click :guilabel:`Finish`.

 8.4.4 Set Outline Analysis
 ...........................

-We already set the analysis area for calculating impact for building.
+We have already set the analysis area for imapct calculation for the building.
 This time we will set the analysis area for population data.

-1. Right click on :guilabel:`flood_hkv_current_jakarta` layer and click :guilabel:`Zoom to Layer`
+1. Right click on :guilabel:`A flood similar to the 2007 Jakarta event` layer and click :guilabel:`Zoom to Layer`

-2. Select :guilabel:`Toggle Scenario Outlines` to showing analysis outline area.
+2. Select :guilabel:`Toggle Scenario Outlines` to show the analysis outline area.

 .. image:: /static/training/qgis/8_022.*
    :align: center

-It will showing green box around in the map canvas.
+Green box will appear around the map canvas.

 .. image:: /static/training/qgis/8_023.*
    :align: center

-This green box is the analysis area that InaSAFE will calculate all the data inside the green box.
+This green box is the analysis area.
+InaSAFE will calculate all the data inside the green box.

 3. To change the analysis area, click *Set analysis area* button.